 Shirt up and show up to the Concord Middle School Community Meeting, Update, and Workshop on Thursday, Feb 27 at 7 PM.
-Location: Sanborn Middle School at 835 Old Marlboro Road Concord, MA.
+Location: Peabody Middle School - 1231 Old Marlboro Rd, Concord.

 Tell the Concord Middle School Building Committee that a Net Zero and Fossil-Fuel Free school is safer, healthier, and smarter for our kids and our community.

 Concord is in the process of designing a new Middle School to replace two aging buildings.
 This is an opportunity for Concord to build its first Net Zero School and become a leader in energy efficient school design.

 Mothers Out Front knows that a school run on clean, renewable energy is safer, healthier, and smarter for our kids and our community.
 That’s why we want to push for a Net Zero building that meets the highest energy efficiency standards.

 - Clean buildings are healthy buildings.
 Net Zero/Fossil-Fuel Free Buildings provide exceptional indoor air quality, creating a healthy environment for students and teachers.